Quasa

 Hello!

-An Explanation of Identity and Access ManagementIdentity and access management or IAM is what’s going to ensure that your people have access to all the resources they need to get their jobs done and make sure at the same time that those assets and resources are secure.
+An Explanation of Identity and Access ManagementIdentity and access management, or IAM, ensures that your people have access to all the resources they need to get their jobs done while keeping those assets and resources secure.

 For an IT department, user access control is one of the most critical responsibilities.
 This responsibility becomes complex because it has to be balanced with security, productivity, and efficiency.
-Your goal is to give users simplified access to IT resources but without compromising security in doing so.
+Your goal is to give users simplified access to IT resources without compromising security.
 An easy way to do this is to audit user rights to internal systems so you can easily and efficiently practice role-based access control.

-The following explains what identity and access management are separately and together and the current business implications.
+The following explains what identity and access management are separately and together, along with the current business implications.

 A Basic Overview